MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 ### Chapter 33: User and user class assignments

-This information describes how to create user classes and assign users and user classes to the organizational structure you’ve created.
+This information describes how to create user classes and assign users and user classes to the organizational structure you've created.
 You must assign user and user classes before you can activate account level security.

 You can create user classes and assign them to an organizational entity in